-Brakes Inspect, adjust, or replace as necessary.
-Battery Clean, neutralize, and coat terminals with Wheel Bearings Clean and repack. petroleum jelly.
-Tires Inspect and rotate.
+Battery Clean, neutralize, and coat terminals with

+petroleum jelly.

 A-Frame Wire brush and paint frame at front and rear.

-Spare Tire Carrier Lubricate moving parts, check tire is secure.
-Step Clean and lubricate, check for wear at Seals, Windows, & Door Clean with mild detergent and coat with outriggers.
-"Slipicone".
+Step Clean and lubricate, check for wear at

+outriggers.

 LP Bottles Have purged by LP supplier.

-TV Antenna Lubricate all moving parts with silicone Seams Check and reseal exterior seams, windows, lubricant. lights, and vents as needed.
-Exterior Wax.
+Seams Check and reseal exterior seams, windows,

+lights, and vents as needed.

 Hitch Coupler and Ball Check for wear or damage.
-Assure all parts Escape Window Lubricate latches with WD-40 or light operate freely.
-Replace any component if worn household oil. or damaged.
+Assure all parts

+operate freely.
+Replace any component if worn

+or damaged.